Arnold W. G. Kean

-Arnold Wilfred Geoffrey Kean CBE (29 September 1914 – 18 January 2000) is most noted for his contribution to the development of civil aviation law.
+Arnold Wilfred Geoffrey Kean CBE (29 September 1914 – 18 January 2000) is an English lawyer most noted for his contribution to the development of civil aviation law.

 Biography

 Early life

 He was born in Salford, in Lancashire, England, on September 29, 1914.
 Educated at Blackpool Grammar School, Kean read law at Queens' College, Cambridge where he was President of the Union and took a double first.
 He then won a Commonwealth Fund Fellowship and continued his studies at Harvard Law School.
 He returned to England in 1938 and was called to the Bar with a certificate of honor in 1939.

 War Years

 Rejected for active service, he spent the war years as a lawyer for the British Purchasing Commission in New York and Washington, obtaining American supplies for the war effort.

 The Treasury

 Shortly after the War ended he returned to London and entered the Treasury Solicitor's Department, working first for the Ministry of Transport and eventually retiring as Legal Adviser and Secretary to the Civil Aviation Authority.
 He died in Harrow, England, on January 18, 2000.